The Field of Waterloo: Reception

 Only 6 of the 17 reviews of Waterloo were favourable, as against 8 unfavourable and 3 neutral.
 There was anger at Scott's foisting on the public 'a crude, ill-organized abortion'.
 The British Critic was unusual in detecting moments of dignified beauty but recognised that it was difficult to combine poetry and patriotism in modern poetry, given Britain's tendency to generous reserve.

 The Critical Review judged it as 'absolutely the poorest, dullest, least interesting composition that has hitherto issued from the author of Rokeby.
 Even the gazette of the battle contains more information, and the style of the poem is very little, if at all, superior to that of Marshal Wellington's modest dispatches.'
+A 28 November 1817 poem published in the Chester Courant similarly described the work.

 The poor reception of the poem led to widespread joking about Sir Walter Scott like Napoleon meeting his greatest defeat at Waterloo, as in the widely circulated squib attributed to Lord Erskine: 'On Waterloo's ensanguined plain / Lie tens of thousands of the slain; / But none, by sabre or by shot, / Fell half so flat as Walter Scott.'
+Critical commentary persisted for the next century.